swfiua/gotu/docs/abhot.rst

 Symmetries of space time and the mysterious hyperbolic rotations.

-`de Sitter Space`_ is introduced as the simplest possible space time, based on special relativity.
+:ref:`dss` is introduced as the simplest possible space time, based on special relativity.